TeamSAIDA/SAIDA_RL/index.md

 # SAIDA RL
 Welcome to SAIDA RL!
-This is the open-source platform for anyone who interests in Starcraft I and reinforcement learning to play and evaluate your model and algorithms.
+This is the open-source platform for anyone who is interested in Starcraft I and reinforcement learning to play and evaluate your model and algorithms.

 ![starcraft](assets/image/SAIDA_LOG.png)